nkshirsagar/thinpool_shrink/README.md

 At the end of the run, you will have a deactivated thin pool reduced to the size you specified, if reduce was possible [1]

 [1] The pool will not reduce in size if the new size is lesser than the number of mapped blocks in the pool.
-The pool will also not reduce if there is a lack of equal contiguous extents to accomodate range mappings that needs moving. (range mappings will be split in the future - TODO)